I searched for “want to travel” on Twitter and I found a constant stream of people expressing their desire to travel the world.

 If you think of travel as only staying in high end hotels and eating in restaurants every night – then yes, it can be expensive.
 But it doesn’t have to be.

 There are so many other options for cheaper accommodation – which cuts down one of the biggest expenses of travel.
+When it comes to finding accommodation you should use a price comparison website to quickly search through everything available and find the best deal in your destination.
 A bed in a hostel is usually a fraction of the cost of a hotel room and you’ll also have a communal kitchen where you can cook cheap meals and save even more money.
 (Never stayed in a hostel?
 Read this first.)

 When you travel longer term the cost of your plane ticket is spread out over months rather than over a week or two.
 Once you are in that region you’ll use cheaper ways of getting around such as local trains and buses.
 Also, many regions of the world have much lower costs of living than developed first world countries.
 In many of the countries in Southeast Asia and Central America I have been to I was able to enjoy a full meal and a beer for about the same that I would spend on a Starbucks coffee back home.